davidpham5/blogging-is-back-baby/src/content/amplify/2025-04-02-Ca7riel-&-Poco-Amoroso.md

   - tiny
   - desk
 ---
-I've been listening to this NPR Tiny Desk over and over again.
-I really like the Latin jazz they're doing.
-I can't eying the shirts, especially the exaggerated faces of Ca7riel and Poco Amoroso.
+I've been listening to this [NPR Tiny Desk](https://www.youtube.com/watch?v=9kqnsoY94L8) over and over again.
+I really like the Latin jazz, funk, hip-hop they're doing.
+I can't help but eye the shirts the band is wearing, especially the exaggerated faces of Ca7riel and Poco Amoroso.

 When I studied aboard in Mexico, I came back to the States with an appreciation for Latin jazz.
 I had a whole phase of it for a couple years.